Haydon School: Languages

+The languages in the first paragraph can be taken either as a GCSE course or a community language.

 The campus

 The Peter Woods Building

 The Peter Woods building was opened on Thursday 9 July 2009 by former headmaster and namesake Peter Woods.

 Sixth Form Building

 Haydon School has over 500 students in its sixth form.
 It offers advanced level courses on site.